fborges42/tpls-typeahead-addin/README.md

 # tpls-typeahead-addin
-This is and extension of http://angular-ui.github.io/bootstrap/ that allows the following features.
+This is an extension of http://angular-ui.github.io/bootstrap/ that allows the following features.

 <ul>
   <li>typeahead-cookie: true / false</li>